microvm/microvm-tutorial/docs/langimpl/interact.rst

     microVM.trapManager.trapHandler = MyTrapHandler

-When the ``TRAP`` instruction is executed, the µVM temporarily unbinds the thread from the stack, leaving the stack available for introspection.
+When the ``TRAP`` instruction is executed, Mu temporarily unbinds the thread from the stack, leaving the stack available for introspection.
 Pay attention to the ``KEEPALIVE`` clause in the ``TRAP`` instruction: